Why Getting A Slim Child Restraint System For Your Little One Should Be Your Priority

 Source: flickr.com

 When it comes to choosing a booster seat, there is one more feature that can become especially important: the width.
-Since most kids continue to use them for many more years, it’s very important that it should be extremely slim in trying to fit multiple units in a row and allow for other passengers to ride more comfortably.
+Since most kids continue to use them for many more years, it must be extremely narrow in trying to fit multiple units in a row and allow other passengers to ride more comfortably.
 This is especially true for tight-space cars.

-So, in order to pick one that meets all of those needs, you’ll need to consider which features and elements you want to have and which ones are the deal breaker.
-We suggest considering the following aspects when choosing the best and slimmest one.
+So, to pick one that meets all of those needs, you’ll need to consider which features and elements you want to have and which ones are the deal breaker.
+We suggest considering the following aspects when choosing the best and narrow one.

 Source: flickr.com

-Some carseats are “combination seats,” meaning that they can be converted from a high-back one to a backless mode.
-These boosters with 2 in 1 backless mode can be used for a longer time than other seats because of that convertibility, which can mean that your money goes much further.
+Some booster car seats are “combination seats,” meaning that they can be converted from a high-back one to a backless booster mode.
+These booster seats with 2-in-1 backless mode can be used for a longer time than other chairs because of that convertibility, which can mean that your money goes much further.
 Combination types are also no less safe than others, as long as they are correctly installed.
 You also need to follow the safety guidelines for converting to a backless one because it’s meant to happen at certain weight and height limits.

-Some parents complain that while combination boosters are the good choice for a carseat, they tend to not be the slimmest ones without backs because they originally had to accommodate the backseat, so you should also keep that in mind when deciding if this kind folds in right for you.
+Some parents complain that while combination boosters are the good choice for a booster car seat, they tend to not be the narrow ones without backs because they originally had to accommodate the backseat, so you should also keep that in mind when deciding if this kind of folds in right for you.

 Source: flickr.com

 In the beginning, your decisions start with where your baby will be placed to ride home from the hospital.
-An infant carseat needs to be rear-facing for the safety of your baby.
-The features you look at to decide will likely be different to what you’re going to be looking at for convertible carseats.
-Infant car seats aren’t typically decided on by how many inches wide they are or how many extras they have, such as cup holders or armrests.
+An infant car seat needs to be rear-facing for the safety of your baby.
+The features you look at to decide will likely be different from what you’re going to be looking at for convertible booster car seats.
+Infant narrow car seats aren’t typically decided on by how many inches wide they are or how many extras they have, such as cup holders or armrests.

-No, an infant carseat needs to be lightweight, have a good handle for carrying, maybe come with an easy click-in base system, and have great impact protection and padding for comfort.
-An infant car seat is all about comfort and safety.
+An infant car seat needs to be lightweight, have a good handle for carrying, maybe come with an easy click-in base system, and have great impact protection and padding for comfort.
+An infant booster car seat is all about comfort and safety.
 Consider the name Britax B Safe.
-It’s an infant car seat that has “safe” in it’s title.
+It’s an infant booster car seat that has “safe” in its title.

-One thing to note here is that convertible car seats come in two types.
-There are those that are only going to convert from high-backed seats to backless ones and those that convert from a rear-facing infant car seat to a forward-facing seat.
+One thing to note here is that convertible car chairs come in two types.
+Some are only going to convert from high-backed to backless ones and those who convert from a rear-facing infant car seat to a forward-facing seat.
 The Britax Marathon is an example of this type of convertible car seat.
-Don’t purchase the Britax Marathon thinking it converts all the way to a booster because it’s a convertible car seat.
-You’ll find that it doesn’t and that it’s not one of the slimmer car seats.
-The base of it is slimmer at 18.5 inches wide, but the actually seat body is much wider than that.
-The Britax Marathon is a great convertible car seat, just don’t purchase the Britax Marathon thinking you’ll be getting a booster, as well.
+Don’t purchase the Britax Marathon thinking it converts to a booster because it’s a narrow convertible booster car seat.
+You’ll find that it doesn’t and that it’s not one of the slimmer car chairs.
+The base of it is slimmer at 18.5 inches wide, but the actual seat body is much wider than that.
+The Britax Marathon is a great convertible car seat, but don’t purchase the Britax Marathon thinking you’ll be getting a booster, too.

 With all of these important factors in mind, you still need to pick out which is the narrowest seat for your needs.
-Here are some of our favorites:
+Here are some of our favorite narrow boosters:

-• This slim car seat is a high-back car seat.
-Rodifix units are very slim, at only 15 inches wide, but also promote comfort, correct buckling technique and easy access to the seat belt.
+This narrow car seat is a high-back car seat.
+The Rodifix are high back boosters designed for older children who have outgrown the height and weight limits of a traditional forward-facing car seat with a harness.
+Rodifix units are very narrow and slim, at only 15 inches wide, but also promote comfort, correct buckling technique, and easy access to the seat belt.
 The only downside is that this Maxi Cosi booster seat can’t convert to a backless one.

-• Maxi Cosi car seat makes its slim car seat products in several different colors.
+Maxi Cosi car seat makes its narrow car seat products in several different colors.
 You can find Maxi Cosi products for sale on Amazon.

 Source: flickr.com

-If you’re looking for the slimmest seat out there, this top seat is it.
+If you’re looking for a narrow seat out there, this top narrow seat is it.
 It’s only 12.34 inches wide.
-At a very budget price, these backless slim car seats are great options to accommodate three kids that still need them but will be comfortable with a simpler design.
-There are no bells and whistles in these Graco narrow booster seats.
-This is made to simply boost your kid up in the back vehicle seat to ensure their safety.
+At a very budget price, these backless narrow car child restraint systems are great options to accommodate three kids who still need them but will be comfortable with a simpler design.
+There are no bells and whistles in these Graco narrow booster seats, and while the straightforward design is excellent for safety, it might be a bit tricky for those looking for additional features.

-Of all the car seats out there, we think this is especially excellent because of the flexible sides that allow you to adjust the width of the car seat based on a child’s needs.
+Of all the narrow car or booster chairs out there, we think this booster is especially excellent because of the flexible sides that allow you to adjust the width of the car seat based on a child’s needs.
 That flexibility allows it to support children of all limited sizes, and it can be switched to a backless one as your child grows from 4 pounds.
-Hence, it is considered one of the favorite options.
+This adaptability makes it one of the favorite options, particularly as your child moves through different stages of growth and development.

 Peg Perego is well-known in the industry for its car seat quality and safety features.
-This particular Peg Perego convertible car seat includes all-around impact protection.
-It’s a narrow type that can be adjusted from its standard 17 inches wide to what you need it to be.
-Peg Perego designed this convertible car seat to give parents the versatility they need for this to be a product with true longevity.
-It can be secured with the rigid latch (Lower Anchor connectors and Tethers for Children)system, but if your vehicle seat is not latch system compatible, Peg Perego thought of everything and included a space where you can tuck the latch away.
+This particular Peg Perego booster seat includes all-around impact protection.
+It’s a narrow type that can be adjusted from its standard 17 inches wide to what you need it to be, making it fairly easy to adjust according to your requirements.
+Peg Perego designed this booster seat to give parents the versatility they need for this to be a product with true longevity.
+Additionally, it features a high back mode, providing extra head and neck support for younger passengers.
+It can be secured with the rigid latch (Lower Anchor connectors and Tethers for Children) system, but if your vehicle seat is not latch system compatible, Peg Perego thought of everything and included a space where you can tuck the latch away.

-The Peg Perego seat does have armrests for your child, as well as comfortable padding in the seat.
-While this is one of the more pricey convertible car seat options, Peg Perego makes high-quality and top products like infant seats and car seats that will last you a long time.
+The Peg Perego narrow seat does have armrests for your child, as well as comfortable padding in the seat.
+While this is not a budget-friendly option, Peg Perego makes high-quality and top products like infant and car chairs that will last you a long time.

 Source: flickr.com

-Diono Radian narrow seats are meant to last you for 10 years.
-This one is a slim fit designed narrow car seat that will fit 3 across in most vehicles.
+Diono Radian narrow seat is meant to last you for 10 years.
+This one is a narrow-fit designed narrow car seat that will fit 3 across in most vehicles.
 This is the narrowest choice for families with multiple younger children.
 It’s a convertible type that can be taken from a high-backed one to one with no back.
-The Diono Radian high-back seat is one of the narrower booster safety seats at only 16 inches wide.
+The Diono Radian high-back seat is a narrower booster safety seat at only 16 inches wide.

-The Chicco Kidfit is an affordable top option for a convertible car seat that can be converted from a highback one to a backless seat.
-It has arm rests and cup holders fold and is 16.5 inches wide, so a fairly best narrow car seat.
-Most narrow car seats fall somewhere under 18 inches wide so the Chicco Kidfit is considered one of the top narrowest booster seats in the market.
+The Chicco Kidfit booster is an affordable top option for a convertible car seat that can be converted from a highback one to a backless seat.
+It has armrests and cup holders fold and is 16.5 inches wide, so a fairly narrow car seat.
+Most slender vehicle seats fall somewhere under 18 inches wide so the Chicco Kidfit is considered one of the top narrowest booster chairs in the market.

 For true bargain shoppers, the Cosco Finale is one of your best bets.
-The car seat is a convertible type that sells for well under $100.
+The booster seat is a convertible type that sells for well under $100.
 While it doesn’t convert from a backed booster to a backless one, it can be used with a secure harness for younger children and then converted to be used with the vehicle’s seat belt for older children in the seating position.
-This Cosco Finale’s narrowest safety vehicle seats are lightweight, so it’s easy to install or push to another car.
+This Cosco Finale’s narrowest safety vehicle seat is lightweight, so it’s easy to install or push to another car.
 This also has a removable machine washable cover making the Cosco Finale a convenient choice.
-This Cosco Finale is considered in the narrow car seats category, at 18.25 inches wide, and is one of the less expensive options.
-For detailed instructions and guidelines on how to properly use and install Cosco car seats, it is advisable to consult the respective Cosco car seat manuals.
+This Cosco Finale is considered in the narrow booster car seat category, at 18.25 inches wide, and is one of the less expensive options.
+For detailed instructions and guidelines on how to properly use and install Cosco car seat, it is advisable to consult the respective Cosco car seat manuals.

-Cosco is one the most popular brands in the market for carseats.
+Cosco is one the most popular brands in the market for car seat.

 Source: flickr.com